-Review: The new iPad mini goes upscale, the basic iPad stays basic
+Review: The new iPad Mini goes upscale, the basic iPad stays basic

 The new iPad mini: The iPad Air, only smaller

-Unlike most models in the iPad lineup, the mini has rarely been updated on a regular schedule.
+Unlike most models in the iPad lineup, the Mini has rarely been updated on a regular schedule.
 Nor has it stuck to one clear formula, beyond the fact that it has a small screen and is therefore especially easy to hold and carry.
 It started out as a lesser tablet than the full-sized iPad of the time, then caught up—only to sometimes fall behind again or even be left for dead by rumormongers.

-The new iPad mini tries yet another approach: It’s a nicer tablet than the basic full-sized version, at a significantly higher starting price of $499.
+The new iPad Mini tries yet another approach: It’s a nicer tablet than the basic full-sized version, at a significantly higher starting price of $499.
 In most respects, it’s the same kind of tablet as the midrange iPad Air, only smaller.

-The previous mini, which had been on the market for two and a half years, tampered little with the mini design in its traditional form.
+The previous mini, which had been on the market for two and a half years, tampered little with the Mini design in its traditional form.
 It sported the classic iPad industrial design, including a round home button/Touch ID sensor on the front and sculpted edges that made it feel particularly thin in your hands.
 It used a Lightning connector rather than the newer and more versatile USB-C. Heck, it even had a headphone jack.

 All that changes with the new version.
-Like the iPad Air, the mini has relocated the Touch ID sensor to the power button on the device’s top edge.
+Like the iPad Air, the Mini has relocated the Touch ID sensor to the power button on the device’s top edge.
 That allowed Apple to shrink the bezels and add more display real estate: 8.3 inches, up from the previous generation’s 7.9 inches.
 The tablet now has squared-off edges, for an effect that’s more about solidity than thinness—the same basic aesthetic that Apple is currently using not just for the iPad Air but also the iPad Pro and iPhone.

-The new flat-edged design is also essential to one of the best features the new mini has picked up from the iPad Air and, before it, the iPad Pro: It uses the $129 second-generation version of Apple’s Pencil stylus.
+The new flat-edged design is also essential to one of the best features the new Mini has picked up from the iPad Air and, before it, the iPad Pro: It uses the $129 second-generation version of Apple’s Pencil stylus.
 Rather than making you charge the Pencil by removing a cap and sticking the stylus into the tablet’s Lightning port—one of the most inelegant maneuvers associated with any Apple product—the second-gen Pencil clings magnetically to the mini’s side and charges as it does so.
 That makes it a far more inviting addition to the iPad experience for taking notes, doodling, and painting.

-(There is one catch: Because the iPad mini is only a little taller than the Pencil, leaving the stylus stuck to its right edge as you hold the tablet in portrait orientation can be slightly ungainly—at least if you’re left-handed like me and clutch the mini in your right hand.
+(There is one catch: Because the iPad Mini is only a little taller than the Pencil, leaving the stylus stuck to its right edge as you hold the tablet in portrait orientation can be slightly ungainly—at least if you’re left-handed like me and clutch the Mini in your right hand.
 I did get used to it.)

-The switch to the newer Pencil also allows Apple to ditch the mini’s Lightning connector for USB-C. The standard is now pretty much universal across gadgets except for the iPhone and ninth-generation iPad, and it’s handy for tasks such as connecting a camera to the mini for photo downloading.
+The switch to the newer Pencil also allows Apple to ditch the mini’s Lightning connector for USB-C. The standard is now pretty much universal across gadgets except for the iPhone and ninth-generation iPad, and it’s handy for tasks such as connecting a camera to the Mini for photo downloading.

-Along with these very noticeable upgrades, the new mini includes some technical improvements of the sort that aren’t game-changers but keep it in tune with the times.
+Along with these very noticeable upgrades, the new Mini includes some technical improvements of the sort that aren’t game-changers but keep it in tune with the times.
 The processor is the new A15 Bionic, which the company says is up to 80 percent faster than the A12 in the old mini.
 The rear camera now has a 12-megapixel sensor that lets more light in, and there’s a flash.
 The front camera is Apple’s new ultra-wide model that enables Center Stage—the clever feature that uses AI to automatically reframe your FaceTime calls and other video-conferencing sessions if you move around or someone else enters the scene.
 And if you spring for a version with built-in cellular networking, you’ll get 5G.

-With its small screen and handy size, the mini has always felt a bit like a paperback book—almost literally for reading web pages and e-books, and more metaphorically for activities such as playing games and watching videos.
+With its small screen and handy size, the Mini has always felt a bit like a paperback book—almost literally for reading web pages and e-books, and more metaphorically for activities such as playing games and watching videos.
 The new version’s roomier screen only makes that proposition more appealing.
 It’s still not as immersive as its bigger-screened siblings.
 But at 0.65 pounds, it’s the easiest iPad to hold, which makes it particularly approachable.
-And unlike Amazon’s cheaper Fire models, the mini offers impeccable performance and display quality.
+And unlike Amazon’s cheaper Fire models, the Mini offers impeccable performance and display quality.

-While the mini is $100 cheaper than the similar 10.9-inch iPad Air, you shouldn’t opt for it purely as an act of economy: Serious artists, for instance, are still going to want more display space for their creations.
-Unlike larger-screened iPads, the mini also makes no pretense of being a potential replacement for your laptop.
-It’s the only iPad model that Apple doesn’t offer a keyboard for; third parties will fill in the gap, as they have with previous mini models.
-But its additional screen space and robust performance lend themselves well to productivity apps I wouldn’t have thought of as iPad mini fodder in the past, such as the LumaFusion video editor.
+While the Mini is $100 cheaper than the similar 10.9-inch iPad Air, you shouldn’t opt for it purely as an act of economy: Serious artists, for instance, are still going to want more display space for their creations.
+Unlike larger-screened iPads, the Mini also makes no pretense of being a potential replacement for your laptop.
+It’s the only iPad model that Apple doesn’t offer a keyboard for; third parties will fill in the gap, as they have with previous Mini models.
+But its additional screen space and robust performance lend themselves well to productivity apps I wouldn’t have thought of as iPad Mini fodder in the past, such as the LumaFusion video editor.
 For light work, they’re usable in a way they wouldn’t be on even the biggest iPhone.

 One of the best things about iPads is how long they stay useful, giving many people the ability to cheerfully stick with the one they’ve got rather than succumbing to the urge to upgrade.
 (My wife still seems pretty happy with her 2016-era mini.)
-But if you do have a yen for a new iPad mini, this one has plenty to offer—particularly if you’re smitten with the Pencil and own any previous mini other than the 2019 version, the first to support the Pencil at all.
+But if you do have a yen for a new iPad mini, this one has plenty to offer—particularly if you’re smitten with the Pencil and own any previous Mini other than the 2019 version, the first to support the Pencil at all.

 The new basic iPad: (Almost) the same as it ever was